Horizon Chase: Development

 The game's soundtrack was composed by Barry Leitch, who was contacted due to his work on Top Gear, a racing game released in 1992 for the Super Nintendo Entertainment System.
 The soundtrack of that game was popular among Brazilian fans, leading to a remix contest.
-The remixes were later released as part of the soundtrack and a cover of the popular Las Vegas track from Top Gear was included as an Easter Egg.
+The remixes were later released as part of the soundtrack and a cover of the popular Las Vegas track from Top Gear was added to the game as an easter egg.

 All versions of Horizon Chase except the PlayStation Vita also has an Ayrton Senna DLC, with profits being donated to the Ayrton Senna Institute.

 Easter eggs

 The game's composer also included a hidden marriage proposal to his longtime girlfriend in the game with the assistance of the development team, which was discovered by fans but kept secret until he was ready to share the story.

 Courses

 Reception

 Horizon Chase received positive reviews, with an aggregate score of 88/100 on Metacritic; Turbo received similarly positive reviews, with the PC scoring 76/100. the PlayStation 4 and Xbox One versions 78/100, and the Nintendo Switch version receiving an 82/100.

-Carter Dodson of TouchArcade rated the game 5/5 stars, praising the game's visual style, soundtrack, and controls, and calling it a "template for how other developers need to do retro-inspired games."
+Carter Dodson of TouchArcade rated the game 5/5 stars, praising the game's visual style, soundtrack, and controls, and calling it a template for how other developers need to do retro-inspired games.
 Harry Slater of Pocket Gamer rated the game a 9/10, calling it "a bright and brash arcade racer that looks stunning", while saying that its gameplay is good enough to back up its presentation.
 He noted that the game got "a little grindy at times", though calling it "the type of grind you're happy to wade through".
 The site awarded the game the "Gold" award.
 Tom Christiansen of Gamezebo rated the game 3.5/5 stars, calling the visuals "solid" and praising the soundtrack, but saying he disliked the auto-turn assist system that was impossible to turn off, also calling the AI "impossibly fast" and unlocking new cars overly difficult.